 Love easy hikes with an abundance of spectacular photo opportunities?
-The largest park in Oregon, Silver Falls State Park is only 56 miles south of Portland.
-Fresh forest air, flourishing ferns, fascinating basalt rock formations, and dozens of spectacular waterfalls await the outdoor enthusiast.
+The largest state park in Oregon, Silver Falls State Park lies only 56 miles south of Portland.
+Fresh forest air, flourishing ferns, moss-covered trees, fascinating basalt rock formations, and dozens of spectacular waterfalls await the outdoor enthusiast.

 Smith Rock State Park

 In the mood for something completely different?
 Transport yourself to another world by visiting Smith Rock State Park.
 The scenic drive to the park is a little under three hours.
 Once you arrive, it’ll feel like you left Oregon long ago.

 The sheer cliffs of basalt and tuft reach high into the clear blue skies, reminding of the beautiful desert scenes from Nevada, Arizona, or Utah.